Skip to main content

 Checkpoint policies:

-'every_node'Checkpoint after each node completes
+'every_node'Checkpoint after each node completes.
+Full recoverability, higher storage cost.

 const forkedRunId = await store.fork(checkpointId, {

-scratch: { iterations: 0 },
+scratch: { iterations: 0, confidence: 0.9 },

 });

-const result = await graph.resume(forkedRunId);
+const altResult = await graph.resume(forkedRunId);

 GraphEvent Streaming